Email Print Bookmark & Share

 Hungary Attractions

-Explore Budapest, one of the world's most beautiful cities, marvel at the architecture, enjoy the renowned operatic and music events and experience the romance of the Danube River and Budapest's famed spa baths.
+As one of Europe's most fascinating countries, Hungary offers a wealth of sightseeing attractions.
+Visitors to beautiful Budapest marvel at its architecture, operas and music concerts, all the while taking in the romance of the Danube River and the capital's famed spa baths.

-Visit Hévíz and soak in the world's second largest thermal lake, Gyógytó, visit Momento Park, one of the world's most bizarre attractions, where hundreds of giant figures were banished at the end of the Communist era; take a trip to Szentendre for a spot of shopping, and visit the old university town of Keszthely to enjoy the quaint streets lined with trees, trendy cafés and busy markets.
+Also popular is a trip to Szentendre for a spot of shopping, and a visit to the old university town of Keszthely to enjoy the quaint tree-lined streets, trendy cafes and busy markets.

 Eger Castle